ippontech/blog-usa/posts/create-a-modern-web-app-using-vuejs-and-spring-boot-with-jhipster.md

 Like React, all the routes are centralized in one file: `src/main/webapp/app/router/index.ts` and JHipster will automatically generate the routes for your entities.

- Custom routes should be added after the comment `// jhipster-needle-add-entity-to-router - JHipster will add entities to the router here` so it does not break things when other entities are gonna be genreated.
+ Custom routes should be added after the comment `// jhipster-needle-add-entity-to-router - JHipster will add entities to the router here` so it does not break things when other entities are generated.

 The field `meta` is used for checking user's authorities (can be used to pass any variables as well):